-It can be a bit surprising, but the size of your air conditioner has an effect on its quality and functions.
-If your AC unit is smaller compared to what your house requires, it may need to work more than it has to.
+It can be a bit surprising, but the size of your air conditioner has an effect on its quality and functionality.
+If your AC unit is smaller than what your house requires, it may need to work harder than it has to.
 This will give it regular wear and tear.
-On the other hand, a unit that is bigger than your room requirements may cause excess moisture or humidity before it reaches the standard full cycle to achieve the right temperature.
+On the other hand, a unit that is larger than your room requirements may cause excess moisture or humidity before it reaches the standard full cycle to achieve the right temperature.
 This will cause it to wear out faster.

 Where you place your unit can also affect the life expectancy of your cooling system.
 Generally, changing your thermostat settings regularly may wear out your unit.
 When placed in an area where there is direct sunlight or many sources of heat, your thermostat may give inconsistent readings that may cause fluctuations and increased power consumption.

 Even if you buy a high-end air conditioner with a longer life expectancy, some mistakes during installation may affect its efficiency and shorten its lifespan.
 When installing your AC, make sure the people doing it are experts who are knowledgeable enough to understand how the parts are placed as well as their functions.
 The good news is that many air conditioner shops offer professional installation services.

 When your thermostat is set to low, your AC unit will consume more energy than usual.
 To address this, try changing your settings to a more favourable value to save energy when there is no real need for cool air in your home.

 No matter how high the quality of your air conditioner is when bought, it will require thorough care.
 A regular maintenance service includes tune-ups like replacing filters to keep your air conditioner in prime condition.
 This is to ensure that your HVAC system will continue to provide you with quality air without forcing it to work twice as hard due to an unseen damage or dirt that blocks the unit's air flow.